jaredbwasserman/drift/README.md

    1. Opacity while moving and scaling
    1. Max and min scale
    1. Scale increment
-1. Make ZoneAbilityFrame, ExtraActionButton1 have better handles
+1. Make ExtraActionButton1 have better handle
 1. Add "/drift reset" alias to "/driftreset" and maybe more commands
    1. Make sure to update documentation
 1. Make Achievements an optional frame
 1. Make /driftreset and "Reset Frames" cause the UI to reload
-1. Add frames + document
-   1. UIWidgetTopCenterContainerFrame AKA PVP Score (classic)
+1. Fix UIWidgetTopCenterContainerFrame (retail and classic)

 ## Bugs
-1. LootFrame moves incorrectly when other windows open (retail and classic)
-   1. Check if it is a managed frame
-1. PlayerPowerBarAlt moves unexpectedly (retail)
-   1. Check if it is a managed frame
-1. ZoneAbilityFrame moves unexpectedly (retail)
-   1. Check if it is a managed frame
-   1. Look into ExtraAbilityContainer and maybe use this frame instead
-   1. Double check TalkingHeadFrame too
 1. Scaling Bugs
    1. Map does not work correctly after scaling WorldMapFrame
    1. Character model has incorrect size after scaling CharacterFrame